Over half the world’s agricultural production comes from only three crops. Let’s bring greater agrobiodiversity to global supply chains.

 The battle against climate change is mainly fought on land.
 While it’s easy to focus on changing the environment where we live and work, to truly take action we need a global approach that includes our oceans.

-The Blue Carbon Economy Accelerator brings together interdisciplinary, multi-sector stakeholders to develop a framework that accounts for the ecosystem benefits and effective carbon capture of “regenerative aquaculture” systems, educates both consumers and purchasers so they can better support producers that practice “regenerative aquaculture”, and
+The Greener Blue Activator brings together interdisciplinary, multi-sector stakeholders to develop a framework that accounts for the ecosystem benefits and effective carbon capture of “regenerative aquaculture” systems, educates both consumers and purchasers so they can better support producers that practice “regenerative aquaculture”, and

 establishes a market-driven strategy to more effectively communicate the potential for macroalgae in commercial systems to reduce greenhouse gas emissions and replace petroleum products.